Its Materials

 Breezes of Confirmation tells the story of Musonda, a young girl who has just turned thirteen, and her older cousin Rose, who has come to visit for the school holidays.
 A theme that runs throughout the story is that of making an effort and receiving confirmations from on high.
 While the book maintains a certain level of simplicity in terms of sentence structure and flow, the use of difficult words is not avoided.
 By placing such words in different contexts, and drawing out their meaning through exercises, the text builds vocabulary and strengthens literacy skills.
 The book is conceived of as one of the earlier texts in the series, although the concepts have been found to be equally engaging for young people whose language skills are well advanced.
 (78 pages, 8½” x 11”)

 Glimmerings of Hope was written in response to the challenges faced by the many young people around the world living in the midst of civil strife.
 The book follows the story of Kibomi, a twelve-year-old boy who embarks on a journey to find his sister in another town after his parents are killed in their small village.
 Each lesson includes a set of questions and activities aimed at fostering the ability to understand the forces at work in society and developing coherence between belief and action.
-This volume is usually among the first in the series taken up for study by young people.
-(51 pages, 8½" x 11")
+The book is designed for youth aged 11 to 13 or 14.
+(59 pages, 8½” x 11”)

 Stories have traditionally been a means for conveying moral concepts from one generation to the next.
 Walking the Straight Path draws on this tradition by bringing together twenty stories from different cultures.
 Each story is relatively short and followed by a series of exercises designed to further comprehension, build vocabulary, and enhance moral reasoning.
 Short quotations for memorization are also provided.
 The book is among the earlier texts in the series.
 (79 pages, 8½” x 11”)